A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 \subsection{Converting \textit{ShapeFit} parameters to cosmological parameters}

-We first need to determine the desired cosmological model before converting \textit{ShapeFit} parameters into cosmological parameters.
+Firstly, we need to determine the desired cosmological model before converting \textit{ShapeFit} parameters into cosmological parameters.
 In this work, we will use \textsc{PyBird} to constrain parameters in the \(\Lambda\)CDM, \(w\)CDM, and \(o\)CDM models.
-For all models, we put a flat prior on all cosmological parameters except a Big Bang Nucleosynthesis (BBN) prior on \(\omega_b\).
-The detail of the priors is in section \ref{sec: config}.
-After setting the prior, we compute the covariance matrix (\(C\)) and the mean \(q_{\mathrm{mean}}\) of the \textit{ShapeFit} chains with \textsc{ChainConsumer} \citep{Hinton2016} after removing the burn-in.
-We constrain the cosmological parameters with the Bayesian approach with the log-likelihood function given by
+For all models, we put a flat prior on all cosmological parameters except a Big Bang Nucleosynthesis (BBN) prior on \(\omega_b\).\footnote{Ref.~\citep{KP5s2-Maus, KP5s3-Noriega} investigate the effect of relaxing the BBN prior on \textit{ShapeFit} and \textit{Full-Modelling}, finding that this significantly weakens the constraints on \(\Omega_bh^2\) and \(h\).
+The wider constraints for \textit{ShapeFit} are because the distances extracted from the BAO feature only constrain \(r_d \times h\).
+Without a prior on BBN to constrain \(r_d\), we obtain a weaker constraint on \(h\). \textit{Full-Modelling}, on the other hand, can constrain \(\Omega_bh^2\) (and \(r_d\) by extension) directly from the amplitude of the BAO wiggles.
+However, this constraint is much weaker than that from the BBN prior.} The detail of the priors is in section \ref{sec: config}.
+Next, we approximate the posteriors for the Shapefit parameters to be Gaussian distributed with covariance matrix \(C\) and mean \(q_{\mathrm{mean}}\).
+To calculate the covariance matrix and the mean, we first remove the burn-in with \textsc{ChainConsumer} and then calculate the covariance matrix and the mean for the \textit{ShapeFit} parameters after marginalizing over the nuisance parameters.
+With this approach, the log-likelihood function for the conversion is given by

-This likelihood function assumes the posterior of the \textit{Shapefit} parameters are Gaussian.
-The posteriors of the cosmological parameters are found via MCMC.
-For each iteration, we use \textsc{CLASS} to find \(r_d, D_M(z), H(z), P_{\mathrm{lin}}\), and \textsc{Nbodykit} \citep{Hand_2018} to find \(T_{\mathrm{lin}}^{NW}\) (the no-wiggle transfer function) based on the proposed cosmological parameters.
+For each iteration, we use \textsc{CLASS} to find \(r_d, D_M(z), H(z), P_{\mathrm{lin}}\) based on the cosmological parameters proposed by the MCMC.
+Then, we use the Eisenstein-Hu fitting formula \citep{Eisenstein_1999} to find \(T_{\mathrm{lin}}^{NW}\) (the no-wiggle transfer function).
 The \(\alpha\) parameters are found with equation (\ref{eq: alpha_perp}) and (\ref{eq: alpha_par}). \(f\sigma_{s8}\) can be found by computing equation ~(\ref{eq: fsigma8}).
 Lastly, the slope of the power spectrum is given by